-- The Institute's own mission and vision; - The goals or targets for quality identified by the institute; and - Additional sources of reference identified by the institute.
+- The institution's own mission and vision; - The goals or targets for quality identified by the institution; and - Additional sources of reference identified by the institution.

 To review the effectiveness and implementation of procedures for access, transfer and progression.

 Criterion for its measurement: